Fonglulu/demo_readdoc/docs/source/tutorial/Topic_one/semantics.rst

 .. image:: ../../figures/NonBlocking_Send.png

+The send operation is non-blocking at process A.

 .. admonition:: Definition
     ::class: hint

     A **persistent operation** is when there is a single procedure for each of the four stages of the operation.

 .. image:: ../../figures/Persistent_Send.png

+The send operation is persistent at process A.